Towards Real Time Control of Water Engineering with Nonlinear Hyperbolic Partial Differential Equations: Offline Computation of a Catalog of Reference Solutions

 {\bf Greedy and heuristic search methods} provide simple yet effective strategies for exploring mixed-integer decision spaces.
 These approaches iteratively improve a candidate solution through local modifications \cite{JohnsonPapadimitriouYannakakis1988} or rule-based adjustments, including hill climbing \cite{RussellNorvig2010}, tabu search \cite{Glover1986,Glover1989,Glover1990}, and a broad family of metaheuristics \cite{Talbi2009}.
 Unlike globally oriented methods such as Branch-and-Bound, greedy and heuristic schemes prioritize speed and coverage over optimality.
 In the offline setting, they complement B\&B by rapidly generating diverse feasible switching configurations through local search, greedy selection of switching variables, and trajectory-level perturbations guided by PDE-based cost evaluations.
 Their primary role is to populate the reference catalog with structurally varied high-quality solutions, rather than to provide global guarantees, thereby seeding the meso-scale evolutionary layer with a broad range of integer patterns.

-{\bf DFO and BBO methods} form a broad family of algorithms designed for settings in which gradients are unavailable, unreliable, or prohibitively expensive.
+{\bf Black Box Optimization methods} form a broad family of algorithms designed for settings in which a function evaluation constitutes an expensive simulation.
+Included are Derivative-Free Optimization (DFO) methods for when gradients are unavailable, unreliable, or prohibitively expensive.
+Recall that in the case study of interest, a priori reliable numerical adjoint calculation cannot be assured.
+Thus DFO methods can be used to poll and ultimately assess the existence and regularity of potential reference solutions.
 Classical DFO approaches include pattern search \cite{Torczon1997}, mesh-adaptive direct search (MADS) \cite{AudetDennis2006}, line-search variants \cite{SDBOX,VRBBO}, trust-region models \cite{Conn2009,MATRS}, and surrogate-assisted schemes \cite{Regis2007}.
-Black-box and population-based methods such as genetic algorithms \cite{Holland1992}, CMA-ES \cite{Hansen,MADFO}, and particle-swarm optimization \cite{Kennedy2011} provide strong global exploration capabilities and naturally accommodate mixed-integer structures.
+Black-box and population-based methods such as genetic algorithms \cite{Holland1992}, mixed-variable variants of CMA-ES \cite{Hansen,MADFO}, and particle-swarm optimization \cite{Kennedy2011} can be useful for exploratory search over nonsmooth or simulator-defined objective functions when the search variables are reduced or parameterized.

-In the offline PDE-constrained setting, DFO/BBO methods treat the PDE solver as a numerical oracle: a candidate control pair $(v,z)$ is proposed, the solver returns the objective value $J(v,z)$, and no adjoint or smoothness assumptions are required.
-Their robustness to nonsmooth dependence of the PDE solution on switching controls makes them particularly effective for exploring complex operating regimes.
-By exploiting large-scale parallelism, the offline layer deploys these methods across diverse inflow scenarios and initial conditions, generating a diverse collection of high-quality feasible trajectories that complement those obtained by B\&B.
+In the present offline PDE-constrained setting, DFO/BBO methods are included as auxiliary tools for reduced or parameterized search spaces, and also as possible initial diagnostic tools when the simulator is available only as a black box.
+They are not intended to solve the full space--time discretized PDE-constrained mixed-integer control problem directly.
+A direct application of generic DFO/BBO to the full control trajectory $(v,z)$ would be computationally inappropriate, even in the offline layer, because the number of required high-fidelity PDE evaluations would scale poorly with the dimension of the control trajectory.

+Instead, their main role is limited to low-dimensional supervisory or switching-structure variables arising in the offline catalog-construction phase.
+For example, after the binary control has been parameterized by the number of switches $\underline z$ and the switching times $\bar z$, DFO/BBO methods may be used to explore switching counts, switching-time patterns, policy parameters, or catalog-selection variables.
+In this case, each black-box evaluation may call a high-fidelity PDE simulation or a structured continuous PDE-constrained optimization subproblem, but the variables optimized by DFO/BBO remain low-dimensional.

+A second restricted use case occurs at the beginning of offline exploration, when no reliable adjoint, differentiability information, relaxation, or exploitable PDE structure is yet available.
+In this case, DFO/BBO may be used as an initial black-box diagnostic step to sample a limited number of candidate controls or parameterized policies, identify feasible operating regimes, detect solver-failure regions, reveal promising switching structures, and estimate useful scalings or bounds for later optimization.
+Once such information has been obtained, the search should be transferred to reduced, parameterized, or structure-exploiting PDE-constrained optimization methods rather than continued as an unrestricted black-box search over the full trajectory.